yanil8068/ajio/README.md

 # AJIO

 **Description:**
 This project is an e-commerce frontend interface inspired by AJIO.
 It enables users to browse products, manage carts, and securely authenticate using Firebase.
-Users can browse products without the need for login/signup, but will be redirected to the authentication page when attempting to add items to the cart.
+Users can browse products without the need for login/signup, but will be redirected to the authentication page when attempting to add items to the cart or visit the wishlist page.
 The project features efficient state management using Redux Toolkit and a fully responsive UI built with Tailwind CSS.

 **Netlify Deployment:**
 [Live Demo](https://ajio-project.netlify.app/)